Prince William, Duke of Cumberland: Attempts at army reform

-Whilst in the office of Commander-in-Chief Cumberland attempted to reform the peacetime army with the support of his father.
+Whilst in the office of Commander-in-Chief, Cumberland attempted to reform the peacetime army with the support of his father.
 He wished to wrest control over promotions from the government to the army itself and to limit or curtail the practise of purchase.
 Cumberland further wished to create a special standing force which could be quickly deployed overseas in time of crisis.
-The Whigs who only tolerated the army's existence in peacetime and only had confidence in their control over the militia, saw the expansion and further professionalisation of the army as absolutist.
+The Whigs, who only tolerated the army's existence in peacetime and had confidence only in the commanders' control over the militia, saw the expansion and further professionalisation of the army as absolutist.
 Critics such as Horace Walpole argued the institution of purchase was one of the safeguards of parliamentary sovereignty against Royalist insurrection.
 Cumberland's opponent in government Charles Townshend wished to instead further reduce the peacetime army and reform the militia by creating a volunteer force for home defence, a precursor to the volunteers of the 19th century which would be under the direct control of civil authorities.